simensandhaug/StartCode/README.md

 ]
 ```

-> Remember to make migrations and migrate the database
+> Remember to make migrations and migrate the database afterwards